Quantifying and Mitigating Self-Preference Bias of LLM Judges: Related Work

 \subsection{LLM-as-a-Judge in evaluation systems}

 The LLM-as-a-Judge paradigm leverages large language models as automated evaluators for open-ended tasks, offering a scalable alternative to human evaluation \citep{zheng2023judging,li2025generationjudgmentopportunitieschallenges}.
-This paradigm has been rapidly adopted in a variety of practical evaluation systems. \cite{zheng2023judging} introduced MT-Bench and Chatbot Arena, establishing the foundation for large-scale automated model comparison that now serves as a widely adopted community benchmark. \cite{liu2023geval} demonstrated that GPT-4-based evaluation achieves high correlation with human judgments in natural language generation tasks.
+This paradigm has been rapidly adopted in a variety of practical evaluation systems.
+Zheng et al.~\citep{zheng2023judging} introduced MT-Bench and Chatbot Arena, establishing the foundation for large-scale automated model comparison that now serves as a widely adopted community benchmark.
+Liu et al.~\citep{liu2023geval} demonstrated that GPT-4-based evaluation achieves high correlation with human judgments in natural language generation tasks.
 Beyond academic benchmarks, the LLM-as-a-Judge approach has become integral to reward model training in RLHF pipelines, automated content moderation systems, and quality assurance workflows in industrial applications.
-As LLMs become increasingly deployed in expert system contexts---from hallucination detection pipelines \citep{heo2025halucheck} to automated bias identification frameworks \citep{raza2024nbias}---the reliability and fairness of such automated evaluators become paramount concerns for system trustworthiness \citep{huang2024trustllm}.
+As LLMs become increasingly deployed in intelligent information system contexts---from hallucination detection pipelines \citep{heo2025halucheck} to automated bias identification frameworks \citep{raza2024nbias}---the reliability and fairness of such automated evaluators become paramount concerns for system trustworthiness \citep{huang2024trustllm}.

 Despite its growing adoption, LLM-as-a-Judge remains plagued by systematic biases \citep{ye2024justiceprejudicequantifyingbiases,koo2024benchmarking,gallegos2024bias}.
 Although comparison-based paradigms generally outperform score-based ones in stability \citep{zheng2023judging}, they are susceptible to multi-dimensional distortions. \textbf{Position bias} arising from order sensitivity has been documented across multiple model families \citep{shi2025judgingjudgessystematicstudy}, with models showing significant preference for responses presented in specific positions regardless of content quality. \textbf{Length bias} favoring verbose responses represents another persistent challenge \citep{hu2025explaininglengthbiasllmbased}, where models systematically assign higher scores to longer outputs even when additional content provides no substantive improvement. \textbf{Selection bias}, where LLM judges produce inconsistent judgments when option positions or ID tokens are swapped, has been addressed through calibration-based approaches such as CalibraEval \citep{li2025calibraeval}, which reformulates debiasing as an optimization task over prediction distributions.
 Broader cognitive biases tied to training distributions further compound these issues \citep{koo2024benchmarking,guo2024biaslargelanguagemodels}.
 Furthermore, biases can manifest as ``preference leakage'' towards specific model families \citep{li2025preferenceleakagecontaminationproblem} or be exacerbated by inconsistent reporting protocols \citep{lee2025correctlyreportllmasajudgeevaluations}.
 These systematic vulnerabilities underscore the need for rigorous bias characterization before deploying LLM judges in high-stakes evaluation settings.